verboompj/Networking/RD Gateway - RDP over SSL.md

 ## Prerequisites

-* A Public DNS domain:  $ 15 dollar/year * A certificate : $ 100 dollar/year
+* A Public DNS domain:  $ 15 dollar/year
+* A certificate : $ 100 dollar/year
-* One or multiple VMS to act as the RDS Gateway Server
+* A Virtual Machine to act as the RDS Gateway Server

+### Step-by-Step

+This is a quick step by step based on the 1st scenario, Setting up a RD Gateway server in Azure, using Azure App Services Domain for the Public Domain , App Services Certificates for the Certificate and Azure KeyVault for the certificate management